 The table excludes exports of U.S. consumer-oriented products, most of which contain GE-derived ingredients.
-Sales of U.S. consumer-oriented products to the Philippines reached over \$1.09 billion in 2018.
+Sales of U.S. consumer-oriented products to the Philippines reached \$1.1 billion in 2019, up 1 percent from 2018.

 Philippine regulations require shipments of imported bulk commodities to be accompanied by a "Declaration of GMO Content" signed by one of the following: the responsible officer from the originating country, an accredited laboratory, the shipper, or the importer.
 DA maintains that the declaration is part of its food and environment safety regulations, and that it brings the Philippines into compliance with Article 18.2 of the Cartagena Protocol on Biosafety (CPB) i.e., Handling, Transport, Packaging and Identification Requirements for Living Modified Organisms for Contained Use and Environmental Release.
 Following is a sample form of this declaration: